 I recline on a chair and Nadia commences measuring my brows, plotting their size and angle against the rest of my features and each other.
 She asks for my permission to pluck four or five errant hairs per brow then uses a pencil to sketch out what she’s going to do.
 Before handing me a mirror to get my sign off, she reminds me that the pencil she’s using is thicker and darker than the finished product.

-“Don’t worry,” she says as she turns her attention to mixing pigment to match the colour of my eyebrows.
+“Don’t worry,” she says as she turns her attention to mixing pigment to match the color of my eyebrows.
 “It is more like scratch than cut.
 You will hear but not feel.”

 After the numbing gel has been given twenty minutes to do its thing, Nadia gets to work with an instrument that looks more like a fountain pen than the straight razor of my imagination.
 The sound it makes in my skin sounds like a fingernail being raked over polystyrene packing foam.
 After ten or 15 minutes, that main slicing phase is more or less complete and the pigment is rubbed into my brows and the tiny slices they now feature.
 While the pigment sets in, I have ample time to check out my ridiculous visage in the mirror.
 I’m in a cape, a hairnet and have a matching pair of inch-wide shit stains where my eyebrows used to be.